-The galip tree matures for fruiting 4-5 years after planting or longer in areas with high rainfall.
-The fruit takes 5-8 months to reach maturity and this is indicated by the outer pitch surrounding the shell turning from olive-green to dark purple-black in colour.
+The galip tree matures for fruiting four to five years after planting or longer in areas with high rainfall.
+The fruit takes five to eight months to reach maturity and this is indicated by the outer pitch surrounding the shell turning from olive-green to dark purple-black in colour.
 The kernel matures and fills late in the maturing process when the colour turns dark purple-black.

 Traditionally, galip harvesting is an important social event.
-The rights to the galip trees depends on whose land the tree grows on and who planted them or looked after the tree to grow, if not planted.
+The rights to the galip trees depend on whose land the tree grows on and who planted them or looked after the tree to grow, if not planted.
 On galip harvesting day, men will climb the trees and cut down the branches bearing large clusters of nuts.
 The women and children collect the nuts and put them in large baskets made from coconut fronds.
-If not harvested from the tree, the nut will fall to the ground within 2-3 months after maturity and they can be collected then.
+If not harvested from the tree, the nut will fall to the ground within two to three months after maturity and they can be collected then.

 How to Eat

 Galip nuts can be eaten fresh when harvested from the trees.
 Some nuts are dried and can be eaten at a later date, even years later as the shells are very strong and the kernel can be preserved for a long time.
 It can be baked in the oven, with the brown layer on or the brown layer removed and fried.
-Traditionally, the dried galip nut is used for cooking special dishes likes having the kernels crushed and mixed with grated cassava, sago, pumpkin or banana and baked with coconut over hot stones.
+Traditionally, the dried galip nut is used for cooking special dishes.
+Crushed galip nut kernels mixed with grated cassava, sago, pumpkin or banana and baked with coconut over hot stones are local delicacies.